 The big question everyone is asking is, what do I do about this?

-For consumers, if you have shopped at any of the retailers affected, either online or in person, the first thing to do, right now, is to call your bank or card issuer and replace your credit cards.
+For consumers, if you have shopped at or done business with, any of the businesses affected, either online or in person, the first thing to do, right now, is to call your bank or card issuer and replace your credit cards.
 This will be a pain if you have your card tied to automatic payments of other things.
 You need to do it anyway.
 The next thing to do is to go online and change your password.
 If you use the same password for lots of different accounts, change those, too.
 And finally, begin monitoring your information at the major credit reporting agencies and immediately report anything that doesn’t look right.
-You can find more details on how to respond to data theft here.

 In addition to those people that were individually affected, the question being asked in board rooms across the country today is what can organizations do - right now - to make sure this doesn’t happen to them?